Getting Started / Integrating NOV in Blazor

 }

 Run the application - it should display a simple page with a "Hello World from Nevron Open Vision" label inside.
 This is as much as is required to host some NOV content in a Blazor WebAssembly App.
-The sample just makes a simple label, as content of the NNovWidgetHost Blazor component, but this component can actually contain any NOV widget.
+This sample just creates and sets a simple label as content of the NNovWidgetHost Blazor component, but this component can actually contain any NOV widget.
 See the UI Overview topic for an overview of the User Interface that comes along with NOV.